lukashinsch/spring-properties-decrypter/README.md

 ```

 ## Encryption algorithm
 By default uses PBEWithMD5AndDES (to allow running in default JRE).
+Note that this encryption is (at least with lots of dedicated resources) breakable.
+Stronger encryption is currently not working due to a bug in the underlying library.

 To configure alternative algorithm:
 ```